-additional text timing can be used to ensure 1 "We are very pleased:" is displayed at object line 2 only 5 seconds after object start.
-This is h ery pleased: is text timing.
+However, additional text timing can be used to ensure that line 1 "We are very pleased:" is displayed at object start and line 2 only 5 seconds after object start.
+This is done with

+We are very pleased: [5 s]This is text timing.

-ins that the first line is displayed immediately at of the object.
-The segmentation is indicated he "This" with the pipe | (created on the with < + ALTGR or with the button on the text with the time stamp [5 s].
+This means that the first line is displayed immediately at the start of the object.
+The segmentation is indicated before the "This" with the pipe | (created on the keyboard with < + ALTGR or with the button on the text field) and with the time stamp [5 s].
 The second line only appears after 5 seconds, while the first line remains.